Speakers

 The International Docomomo Conference welcomes esteemed speakers from around the world to present a variety of modern preservation research, subjects, and projects.

 Sessions take place Thursday and Friday at the University of Southern California, School of Architecture.
-Opening keynote on Wednesday evening and a closing plenary on Friday afternoon.
+Opening keynote on Wednesday evening, a second keynote on Thursday morning, and a closing plenary on Friday afternoon.

 Opening Keynote